 In March 2003, during a concert in London, England, Maines made a comment about then-U.S. President George W. Bush: “Just so you know, we’re on the good side with y’all.
 We do not want this war, this violence, and we’re ashamed that the President of the United States is from Texas.”
 Afterward, backlash against Maines and the Dixie Chicks was swift and intense; radio stations across America banned their music, fans sent them death threats, and they were blacklisted by country music publications.
 In spite of all this negative attention (or perhaps because of it), their album Sales soared both inside and outside the U.S., making them one of the few artists to experience such success after openly criticizing a sitting president.

-Who Died from the Dixie Chicks
+Did the Dixie Chicks Ever Recover?

 The Dixie Chicks were blacklisted in the early 2000s after they made comments critical of then-President George W. Bush.
 The group was dropped by their record label, and their music was banned from many radio stations.
 The backlash was so severe that the group left the country for a while to avoid the hate.